NicoleJackson89/pp2-rock-paper-scissors-lizard-spock/README.md

 ### Future Features

+Possible future features could be:

+- Additional expansion options to the game like adding the original Rock, Paper, Scissors etc
+- Adding the option for a user to choose how many rounds are to be played before a win is announced
+- Users being able to login before starting the game and creating a save option to track high scores over time.

 ## Testing

 - The HTML, CSS & JavaScript code was tested using the W3C validator to fix any errors or warnings as well as JSHint.